MIND YOUR LIVER. IT NEEDS YOU. ™

 Your liver health is shaped by what you eat, drink, take, and do every day — not just your DNA

-They’re more linked to stress, food, alcohol, and drugs — all preventable factors.
+They’re more linked to stress, food, alcohol, and drugs.
+These are all preventable factors.

 Your liver won’t protect itself if you don’t support it.